Child Protection and Safeguarding Policy

 15 Use of reasonable force

 15.1 There may be occasions when staff are required to use reasonable force to safeguard children.
-We will not use any more force than is necessary.
+We will not use any more force than is proportionate and necessary.

 Appendix A